Lufthansa CityLine: Lufthansa CityLine

-By 1989, all operations were on behalf of Lufthansa.
-In March 1992, DLT became a wholly owned subsidiary of Lufthansa and was renamed Lufthansa CityLine.
-Lufthansa CityLine employs 2,332 people, of whom 664 are cockpit crew, 849 cabin crew and 819 work in the technical and administrative areas as of 31 December 2011.

-Lufthansa placed an order on 17 April 2007 for 30 Embraer E190/E195 and 15 Bombardier CRJ900 aircraft to directly replace CityLine's fleet of BAe 146 and Avro RJ aircraft.
-The last Avro RJ85 took off from Cologne Bonn Airport on 27 August 2012 as LH1985.
+In March 1992, DLT became a wholly owned subsidiary of Lufthansa and was renamed Lufthansa CityLine GmbH.
+In the following years other aircraft, common to the Lufthansa family, such as Avro RJ85 and other Avro RJ models entered the fleet.
+Parent company Lufthansa placed an order on 17 April 2007 for 30 Embraer E190/E195 and 15 Bombardier CRJ900 aircraft to directly replace CityLine's fleet of BAe 146s and Avro RJ aircraft.
+The last one took off from Cologne Bonn Airport on 27 August 2012 as LH1985.
+As of 31 December 2011 Lufthansa CityLine employed 2,332 people, of whom 664 were cockpit crew, 849 cabin crew and 819 work in the technical and administrative areas.

 Development since 2014

-In late 2014, parent company Lufthansa announced it would begin transferring eight of its Airbus A340-300 aircraft to CityLine.
-After reconfiguration to a high-density configuration, these aircraft would be owned by CityLine and operated by CityLine pilots but wet-leased back to Lufthansa and serviced by Lufthansa cabin crews starting in 2015 for use on leisure routes.
-The first destinations to be served by the new Bombardier CRJ-700s which left CityLine's fleet by March 2015.
+In late 2014, Lufthansa announced it would begin transferring eight of its Airbus A340-300 aircraft to CityLine.
+After reconfiguration to a high-density configuration, these aircraft would be owned by CityLine and operated by its pilots but wet-leased back to Lufthansa and serviced by Lufthansa cabin crews starting in 2015 for use on leisure routes.
+The Bombardier CRJ-700s left CityLine's fleet by March 2015.
 In October 2017, a new labour agreement between Lufthansa and its pilot unions was reached.
-As part of this agreement, the wetlease operations of Lufthansa CityLine on behalf of Lufthansa, consisting of eight Airbus A340s, were gradually terminated.
+As part of this agreement, the wetlease operations of CityLine on behalf of the parent, consisting of eight Airbus A340 aircraft, were gradually terminated.

-As part of Lufthansa's new corporate design introduced in early 2018, Lufthansa Regional aircraft operated by Lufthansa CityLine also received the new livery, with the Lufthansa Regional titles being removed from the fuselage and replaced by Lufthansa.
+As part of Lufthansa's new corporate design introduced in early 2018, Lufthansa Regional branded aircraft operated by Lufthansa CityLine also received the new livery, with the Lufthansa Regional titles being removed from the fuselage and replaced by just Lufthansa.

-In August 2020, Lufthansa CityLine handed back six Airbus A340-300 longhaul aircraft it operated for parent Lufthansa as part of their revised leisure route strategy.
-In spring 2022, the airline transferred their last two remaining Embraer 195 to Air Dolomiti.
+In August 2020, Lufthansa CityLine handed back six Airbus A340-300 longhaul aircraft as part of their revised leisure route strategy.
+In spring 2022, the airline transferred their last two remaining Embraer 195 to sister Air Dolomiti from Italy.
 In the same time, they were given operations of two Airbus A321P2F converted freighter aircraft on behalf of Lufthansa Cargo as well as several Airbus A319-100 aircraft to be flown for Lufthansa mainline.
 Additionally, Lufthansa announced in 2023 that they would relocate several of their A320neo to Lufthansa CityLine.

-In June 2024, Lufthansa announced it would close Lufthansa CityLine in the foreseeable future, with plans to move all operations to Lufthansa City Airlines, stating agreements with unions prevent them from using larger aircraft at CityLine.
+In June 2024, Lufthansa announced it would close Lufthansa CityLine in the foreseeable future, with plans to move all operations to Lufthansa City Airlines (already established in April 2022), stating agreements with unions prevent them from using larger aircraft at CityLine.
 In November 2024, the airline's labour union sued Lufthansa regarding the planned closure stating the similarity of the operations of its proposed successor.
 In October 2024, Lufthansa CityLine transferred all four of its Airbus A321-200/P2F to its sister company Lufthansa Cargo, for which it had them operated previously.

 In February 2025, Lufthansa Group announced it would go ahead with the shutdown of Lufthansa CityLine in the foreseeable future with current staff being relocated to its replacement Lufthansa City Airlines.